Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Wallsend had a median income among taxpayers of $52,140 and an average income of $61,506 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-These figures are lower than those for Rest of NSW, which were $52,390 (median) and $65,215 (average).
-By September 2025, estimates based on an 8.86% Wage Price Index growth since financial year 2023 would be approximately $56,760 (median) and $66,955 (average) for Wallsend.
-Census 2021 income data shows that household, family, and personal incomes in Wallsend rank modestly, between the 28th and 28th percentiles.
-Income analysis reveals that 31.8% of Wallsend's population, which is 4,429 individuals, fall within the $1,500 - $2,999 income range, similar to the metropolitan region where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Wallsend, with only 80.9% of income remaining after housing costs, ranking at the 24th percentile.
+The suburb of Wallsend had an income level below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Wallsend was $52,140 and the average income stood at $61,506.
+For Regional NSW, these figures were $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for Wallsend as of September 2025 would be approximately $56,760 (median) and $66,955 (average).
+Census 2021 income data showed household, family, and personal incomes in Wallsend ranked modestly, between the 28th and 28th percentiles.
+Income analysis revealed that 31.8% of the population (4,429 individuals) fell within the $1,500 - $2,999 income range, similar to the metropolitan region where 29.9% occupied this bracket.
+Housing affordability pressures were severe in Wallsend, with only 80.9% of income remaining, ranking at the 24th percentile.

 Frequently Asked Questions - Income